How to publish your MSIX package to the Microsoft Store?

 This page requires you to complete a questionnaire on IARC (International Age Rating Coalition).
-Since our application is not a Game, Social, or Communication, we chose All Other App Types category for the Rating questionnaire.
+Since our application is not within the Game, Social, or Communication categories, we chose All Other App Types category for the Rating questionnaire.

 On our first upload, we found a little acceptance error while the application was verified.

 "Package acceptance validation error: Hover-x64.msix is not valid.
 You cannot upload msix/msixbundle/msixupload packages that targets Windows MinVersion <= 10.0.17134.0 "